 1. Staten Island is cheaper than the other boroughs in NYC

 It’s a fact that the housing prices in Brooklyn or Manhattan can’t be compared with the ones in Staten Island.
 You would be able to find cheaper housing in Staten Island and get a decent-sized home for it.
 After all, being able to afford a large home in Manhattan is next to impossible – it’s reserved for the rich and lucky ones.
+If you’re tired of living in a tiny place with extremely high rent, trust us, you’re not alone – but you probably knew that already.
 So, if money is a problem, then moving to Staten Island should solve that issue right away.
 Besides, it will be easy to get a home renovation permit and fix the things you don’t like in your home.
 This way, you would get to live in your dream home for a price that you can afford.
 It’s a win-win situation.

 2. Staten Island is an area that’s been getting a lot of investments

 Thus, it’s constantly under construction.
-Currently, the plans for a new and giant Ferris Wheel are giving everyone a lot of hope because, if built, the area would become a tourist attraction.
+Currently, the plans for a new and giant Ferris Wheel are giving everyone a lot of hope because, if built, the area would become a tourist attraction (investors are reportedly looking to revive the project).
 The Staten Island area also has great shopping malls, with the Staten Island Mall currently leading the way.
 What the residents love the most about this NYC borough is that it has many great restaurants, and the cuisine is excellent.
 What more could a person want, right?
-Well, according to families who inhabit the area, nothing.
+Well, according to families who inhabit the area, there’s nothing they’d say is missing.

 If you thought that shopping in Staten Island is dull, think again.